selkies-project/selkies-gstreamer/README.md

 ### Example Docker container

 > NOTE: you will need to use an external STUN/TURN server capable of srflx or relay type ICE connections if you use this in a container WITHOUT host networking.
-An example GCP deployment of coturn is in the [`infra/gcp`](infra/gcp) directory.
+An example Google Compute Engine deployment of coturn is in the [`infra/gce`](infra/gce) directory.

 Running the docker container built from the [`Dockerfile.example`](./Dockerfile.example):